 Kenneth C. Davis is the bestselling author of Don’t Know Much About® History and other books in the Don’t Know Much About® series.
-For more than 3o years, Kenneth C. Davis has proven that Americans don’t hate history — just the dull version they slept through in class.
+For more than 3o years, Davis has proven that Americans don’t hate history — just the dull version they slept through in class.
 He busts myths, sets the record straight, and makes history human.

 A Year of Reading–Wisely